caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **health_timeout** is a [duration value](/docs/conventions#durations) that defines how long to wait for a reply before marking the backend as down.
 - **health_status** is the HTTP status code to expect from a healthy backend.
 Can be a 3-digit status code or a status code class ending in `xx`, for example: `200` (default) or `2xx`.
 - **health_body** is a substring or regular expression to match on the response body of an active health check.
 If the backend does not return a matching body, it will be marked as down.
+- **health_headers** allows specifying headers to set on the active health check requests.
+This is useful if you need to change the `Host` header, or if you need to provide some authentication to your backend as part of your health checks.

 #### Passive health checks